-Zerqa, directed by Riaz Shahed, is regarded a landmark film in Pakistani cinema.
+Zerqa, directed by Riaz Shahed, is regarded as a landmark film in Pakistani cinema.
 Set in 1948-9, the film looks at Zerqa (Neelo), the daughter of a freedom fighter, who joins the Arabs in trying to free Palestine after her father is killed by the Israelis and who becomes a martyr for the cause of Palestine.
 Sounds really good, sounds bloody interesting but …

-Zerqa was the first ever diamond jubilee Urdu film in Pakistan and ran in Karachi for 101 weeks.
+Zerqa was the first ever diamond jubilee Urdu film in Pakistan and ran in Karachi for a staggering 101 weeks.
 It also picked up Nigar Awards for Best Film, Best Director, Best Actress, Best Script, Best Editor, Best Male Playback Singer (Mehdi Hassan), Best Lyricist (Habib Jalil) and Best Art Direction.
 However, it has not been able to withstand the cruel flow of time and appears extremely dated today, even if its cause is even more relevant today.

 Urdu, Drama, Color